-It’s cliché to say someone needs no introduction, but we don’t do it very often, and today it couldn’t be a truer statement.
-With today’s interview subject, Katie Couric, we’re not sure we could be prouder of a Woman Crush Wednesday.
-But really, to say we have a ‘crush’ on Couric is an understatement, as she is someone we’ve looked up to and drawn inspiration from since we were kids, and our Mom had The Today Show on at breakfast in the morning.
+Welcome to the week of International Women’s Day, Potatoheads!
+We’re celebrating strong women we admire, from all different walks of life, leading up to International Women’s Day this Wednesday.
+First up?
+Icon Katie Couric.
+She is someone we’ve looked up to and drawn inspiration from since we were kids, when our Mom had The Today Show on at breakfast in the morning, and since we interviewed her a few years back (Remember when she drove our Uber?)
 Now, the Global News Anchor for Yahoo News keeps us updated daily with her must-read newsletter Katie’s FYI.
-But the best way to get to know Katie Couric is not by us summing up a career that can’t be summed up, but rather letting this interview speak for itself…
+The best way to get to know Katie Couric is not by us summing up her career, but rather letting this throwback interview speak for itself…

 TNP: From start to finish— you can go anywhere — what would be your ideal food day?

 Katie Couric: Oh, that’s a hard question.
 I try to be a pretty healthy eater, though I don’t always succeed.
 I like oatmeal for breakfast.
 And I’m kind of a maple syrup junkie; I don’t really care for honey.
 I like blueberries, strawberries…but I’m not a blackberry person.
 I also like making a really good smoothie, as well as eggs over medium with really good whole grain toast.
 So I think probably those are my go-to foods.

 For lunch, I like a great salad with all sorts of things in it, including arugula, avocados, cherry tomatoes, dried cranberries and pecans or walnuts.